10-Q 1 vera-20230331.htm 10-Q 10-Q

 Use of Estimates

-The preparation of the Company’s financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed financial statements and the reported amounts of expenses during the reporting period.
-Management estimates that affect the reported amounts of assets and liabilities include the accrual of research and development expenses, fair value of common stock and stock-based compensation expense, determination of incremental borrowing rate for operating leases, the valuation allowance for deferred tax assets, and fair value of marketable and non-marketable securities.
+amounts of assets and liabilities include the accrual of research and development expenses, valuation of equity awards for stock-based compensation, determination of incremental borrowing rate for operating leases, the valuation allowance for deferred tax assets, and fair value of marketable and non-marketable securities.
 The Company evaluates and adjusts its estimates and assumptions on an ongoing basis using historical experience and other factors.
 Actual results could differ materially from those estimates.

 Concentrations of Credit Risk and Other Risks and Uncertainties